LintaoAmons/scratch.nvim/README.md

 ### ScratchEditConfig

 Open the configuration file and you can edit it to fit your needs.
-Require restart nvim to take effects.
+No need to restart nvim to take effects.

 ### ScratchPad